divyapunnose/AWSBlogs/add-an-existing-EC2-instance-to-an-auto-scaling-group.md

-# How to add an existing EC2 instance to an Auto Scaling group(ASG)
+# Add an existing EC2 instance to an Auto Scaling group(ASG)

 An Auto Scaling Group contains multiple EC2 instances that is used to ensure the reliability and scalability of the applications.